Jimmy Yacabonis

-James Allin Yacabonis (born March 21, 1992) is an American professional baseball pitcher in the New York Mets organization.
-He has played in Major League Baseball (MLB) for the Baltimore Orioles, Seattle Mariners, Miami Marlins and Tampa Bay Rays.
+James Allin Yacabonis (born March 21, 1992) is an American professional baseball pitcher for the Diablos Rojos del México of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Seattle Mariners, Miami Marlins, Tampa Bay Rays, and New York Mets.

 Early life and education

 Yacabonis is the son of Maria and James Yacabonis.
 His grandfather played professional baseball in Cuba.

-He attended Christian Brothers Academy in Lincroft, New Jersey.
-He attended Saint Joseph's University, where he played college baseball on the Saint Joseph's Hawks baseball team.
+Born in Elizabeth, New Jersey, and raised in Matawan, New Jersey, he attended the Saint Benedict School in Holmdel, New Jersey, followed by Christian Brothers Academy (CBA) in Lincroft, New Jersey.

+At CBA, Yacabonis was a standout right-handed pitcher and served as one of the team's top arms during his junior and senior seasons.
+He helped lead CBA to strong performances in the highly competitive Shore Conference, earning all-division and all-county recognition.

+Yacabonis went on to attend Saint Joseph's University in Philadelphia, Pennsylvania, where he pitched for the Saint Joseph's Hawks.
+He appeared in 60 games (all in relief) from 2011 to 2013, compiling a career 5–6 record with a 3.63 ERA and 83 strikeouts in 84.1 innings pitched.
+He set a then-school record with 27 appearances as a junior in 2013 and led the team in saves.

 Career

 Baltimore Orioles

 The Baltimore Orioles selected Yacabonis in the 13th round of the 2013 Major League Baseball draft as the 399th pick overall.
 He signed and spent 2013 with the Aberdeen IronBirds where he was 3–1 with a 1.52 ERA in 29.2 relief innings pitched.
 In 2014, he pitched for the Delmarva Shorebirds and Frederick Keys where he compiled a 1–5 record and 5.03 ERA in 38 games pitched out of the bullpen, and in 2015, he returned to Frederick where he posted a 3–3 record, 4.02 ERA, and 1.71 WHIP in 43 games pitched.
 Yacabonis spent 2016 with both Frederick and the Bowie Baysox where he was 2–4 with a 2.64 ERA in 50 relief appearances, holding hitters to a .216 batting average against.
 He was promoted to the Norfolk Tides to begin 2017.